 Having crept up on us, we all now need to help shape the digital transformation that is underway.
 Other considerations of the digital enterprise such as the life experiences offered, the role of communities and the emerging reality that our digital enterprises will not only outlast us but gradually outsmart us will be covered in subsequent blogs.

 Let’s not be the frog in the slowly boiling water.

 What aspects of the digital enterprise are you looking forward to?
-Post your thoughts below, or drop me a line at CTO Group for an informal catch-up to discuss your situation.
+Drop me a line at CTO Group for an informal catch-up to discuss your situation.